Trip itinerary: 2 days in Lisbon

 The plaza is quite big, and it offers a privileged view over the Tagus river.
-Right in the middle you can find the statue of the King José I of Portugal.
+Right in the middle, you can find the statue of King José I of Portugal.
 In the yellow walls surrounding the plaza are several governmental departments and offices.
 Right in the middle there is the famous Archway of Augusta Street.

 Finish off your first day at Cais do Sodré (pier), where you can go to Time Out Market for a nice dinner and a drink over at Cor de Rosa Street, one of the trendiest places in Lisbon, in terms of night life.

-The second of this 2 days in Lisbon itinerary will be centered around the Belém district.
+The second of these 2 days in Lisbon itinerary will be centered around the Belém district.
 If you are staying overnight closest to downtown Lisbon, you might want to rent a car with Enterprise, in order to have an easier trip over to Belém.
 You can find us at Enterprise Alfragide, Prior Velho and Álvares Cabral.

 Visiting the historical Belém district is mandatory in any trip to Lisbon and the Tower is one of the most iconic spots in the city.
 Built in Manueline style, the medieval tower has incredible views of the Tagus River and is a mandatory stopping point in your itinerary.